 I was told by a friend that I need to start looking for trees.
 She meant that I need to find real men to spend my time with.
 The guys I have been interested in were not trees, they may have been branches at best.

 I tried to go out on a date this semester.
 I don’t know it was a date, it was more of a hang-out session.
-I still sometimes have a habit of asking guys to “hang out,” instead of directly asking them on a date.
-It was my way of figuring out if a guy was “queer” or not, because if they weren’t and I asked them out, I didn’t want to deal with having a straight guy awkwardly tell me that he wasn’t gay and that we could still be friends, even though we were never friends beforehand.
-Whether it was a date or a hang-out session, I was not impressed, but I moved on.
+I still have a habit of asking guys to “hang out,” instead of directly asking them on a date.
+Many people my age of varying sexual orientations and gender expressions do that.
+But for me, it was my way of figuring out if a guy was “queer” or not, because if they weren’t and I asked them out on a date, I would have to deal with a “straight” guy awkwardly tell me that he wasn’t gay and that we could still be friends, even though we were never friends beforehand.
+I didn’t know if it was a date or a hang-out session, but I was not impressed, so I moved on.
 Some time later, I pointed out the guy to my friend who talks about trees while we were all in a dining hall.
 She said that he looked “timid.”
 “Look at that boy, ” she said, “he’s afraid of his salad.
 You need a tree!”

 I’m usually the tree, in my opinion.
 If a tree is someone who is sturdy and solid and reliable, then I have tried my best to be a tree and have been doing that for a long time.
 I don’t know what it would be like to have a tree for myself.
 I’ve dated twice so far.
 I’ve hooked up many times.
 I don’t know if any of them were “trees,” necessarily.
 Maybe it would take time for me to figure that out.
 It’s usually not worth it.